NingqianLiu/tick-to-trade/README.md

 ### Abandoning Onload: Onload takes 1,090 ns per call, and costs 23 μs more at p99.9

 Onload holds the TCP state while I push the order frame myself with ef_vi.
 But after every send I must tell Onload what went out: 1,090 ns at p50, 61,593 ns at p99.9.
 It is spent after the card has been rung.
 If the next ef_eventq_poll finds nothing, it costs nothing, since that time was idle anyway.
 If it does find events, they waited through it, so it hits the tail.
 My own TCP has no such call.

+<a id="fpga"></a>

+### FPGA vs CPU: the order is in the FPGA before the tick

+One FPGA clock cycle is 4 ns, while a CPU cycle can be 0.2 ns, but the FPGA does far more in one of them.
+Under kernel bypass, one round trip between an HFT NIC and the CPU is about 0.5–2 μs, which is what kernel bypass pays and an FPGA does not.

+Before the tick the CPU builds the order bytes and the condition that fires them, and writes both into the FPGA.
+The condition is one comparison, a price crossing a level.
+On the tick the FPGA compares and sends bytes it already holds.
+The condition is only right for the book the CPU last saw, so the cost is rewriting it as the book moves.